Marla Seacrist, RN., Ph.D. Prelicensure Assistant Director

 It is an impacted program with supplemental criterion for permission to enroll in the program and is competitive.

 Admission into programs leading to licensure and credentialing does not guarantee that students will obtain a license or credential.
 Licensure and credentialing requirements are set by agencies that are not controlled by or affiliated with the CSU and requirements can change at any time.
-For example, licensure or credentialing requirements can include evidence of the right to work in the United States (e.g., social security number or tax payer identification number) or successfully passing a criminal background check.
+For example, licensure or credentialing requirements can include evidence of the right to work in the United States (e.g., social security number or tax payer identification number) and successfully passing a criminal background check.
 Students are responsible for determining whether they can meet licensure or credentialing requirements.
 The CSU will not refund tuition, fees, or any associated costs, to students who determine subsequent to admission that they cannot meet licensure or credentialing requirements.
 Information concerning licensure and credentialing requirements are available from assistant director.

 Note: When applying for licensure in California, the applicant is required to obtain clearance from the Department of Justice and to report any misdemeanor or felony conviction(s) to the Board of Registered Nursing (BRN).
 Some convictions may result in denial of licensure.
 The BRN determines cases individually and the School of Nursing has no jurisdiction over such decisions.